Ping Recreation Center

 The Charles J. Ping Recreation Center is located on the north bank of the Hocking River, at coordinates H-7 on the campus map.
 It is marked as #91 on the map.

-The Ping Recreation Center is a recreational center that has a climbing wall, five gymnasiums for basketball and volleyball, two multipurpose gymnasiums for floor hockey, soccer, and other activities, eight courts for racquetball and walleyball, a four-lane walking and jogging track, cardiovascular workout equipment, cybex resistance equipment, aerobics, weight training and martial arts rooms, locker rooms and a television lounge.
+The Ping Student Center is a recreational center that has a climbing wall, five gymnasiums for basketball and volleyball, two multipurpose gymnasiums for floor hockey, soccer, and other activities, eight courts for racquetball and walleyball, a four-lane walking and jogging track, cardiovascular workout equipment, cybex resistance equipment, aerobics, weight training and martial arts rooms, locker rooms and a television lounge.
 The center is open to students, faculty and staff.

 The Ping Center opened in January 1996.
 The center is fully accessible and equipment is adaptable for individuals with disabilities or special needs.
 Fees for full time students are assessed through the regular quarterly bills.
 Faculty and staff memberships are available on a quarterly payment basis.